-When you type the activation command, Shortcat will automatically pick up all available elements.
-You'll see 3 things:
+When you activate Shortcat, it will index all available elements.
+You'll see 2 things:

-- An element list displaying all elements directly below the search box
+- A list displaying results directly below the search box

 Shortcat is designed for a query to be entered that ideally returns the desired result at the top, making for fast and efficient actions.
 Using more keystrokes to enter a more specific query is likely to be faster than selecting manually with the methods below.

 That being said, Shortcat allows you to select elements in a few different ways.